elkowar/yolk/README.md

 templated values while keeping the template directly in the same file.

 ### User Configuration
-Yolk template expressions and configuration are written in the [Rhai](https://rhai.rs/) scripting language.
+Yolk template expressions and configuration are written in the [Luau](https://luau.org/) scripting language.
-You can provide custom data to use in your templates via the `yolk.rhai` file in your yolk directory, which allows you to fetch data dynamically from your system, or reference different static data depending on your system.
+You can provide custom data to use in your templates via the `yolk.lua` file in your yolk directory, which allows you to fetch data dynamically from your system, or reference different static data depending on your system.

 ### Version Control